jolyphil/btmembers/README.md

 ## Overview

-The Bundestag distributes [biographical data](https://www.bundestag.de/services/opendata/) on all members of the Bundestag since 1949.
-This data, however, is only available in XML, a format difficult to work with for most social  scientists.
-This R package downloads the file "Stammdaten aller Abgeordneten seit 1949 im XML-Format," converts it to a data frame, and recodes some of the variables.
-The output is a longitudinal dataset with more than 11,000 observations.
+The Bundestag distributes [biographical data](https://www.bundestag.de/services/opendata/) on all its members since 1949.
+This data, however, is only available in XML, a format most social scientists will find difficult to work with.
+The **btmembers** R package downloads the file "Stammdaten aller  Abgeordneten seit 1949 im XML-Format" from the Bundestag website, converts it to a data frame, and recodes some of the variables.
 The unit of analysis is a member-term.
+The generated dataset contains more than 11,000 observations for more than 4,000 members of the Bundestag.

 ## Installation
 ``` r